Labor and Delivery

 - Skin to skin can be an option in the operating room and/or recovery room if it is safe for you and baby.

 A highly skilled group of professionals with expertise in the perinatal specialties will be available just for you and your newborn during your birth experience.
-They will continue to care for you during your post anesthesia recovery and check you on your during your stay.
+They will continue to care for you during your post-anesthesia recovery and check on you during your stay.

 Neonatal Intensive Care Unit (NICU)

-Within Altru’s Family Birthing Center is the Neonatal Intensive Care Unit (NICU).
-The NICU is a 16-bed, Level III nursery specifically designed to care for critically ill infants and assist with high-risk deliveries.
+Within Altru’s Family Birthing Center is the NICU.
+The NICU is a 16-bed, Level III nursery specifically designed to care for critically ill or premature infants.

 Experienced physicians use the latest technology to provide specialized care to those in need.
-Working in collaboration with providers throughout Altru Health System and Mayo Clinic, our NICU providers make decisions in the assessment, diagnosis and management of the health care needs of neonates and infants.
+Working in collaboration with providers throughout Altru and Mayo Clinic, our NICU providers make decisions in the assessment, diagnosis and management of the healthcare needs of neonates and infants.

-Our full-service neonatal transport team is available nonstop to move infants requiring intensive care services to and from Altru Health System.
+Our full-service neonatal transport team is available round-the-clock to move infants requiring intensive care services to and from Altru Health System.

-We realize that childbirth is a memorable and spiritual experience for most.
-Because of that, a trained chaplain from Altru’s Pastoral Services is available 24 hours a day to provide support to you and your family.
-Additionally, access to the chapel, located on the second floor of the hospital, is available for prayer, meditation, and quiet time for families.
+We realize that childbirth is a memorable and spiritual experience for many.
+Because of that, a trained chaplain from Altru’s pastoral services is available 24 hours a day to provide support to you and your family.
+Additionally, access to the chapel, located on the second floor of the hospital, is available for prayer, meditation and quiet time for families.